Manage your apps instead of infrastructure

 Real-time bot messaging

-Azure Functions can be used to customize the behavior of a bot using a WebHook.
-For example, you can create an Azure Function that processes a message using Cortana Analytics and call this function using Bot Framework.
+Use Azure Functions to customize the behavior of a bot using a WebHook.
+For example, create an Azure Function that processes a message using Cortana Analytics and call this function using Microsoft Bot Framework.